English Online

 Watch Video

 3. Vowel sounds are large--they take slightly more time than consonants.
-This applies to all the vowels except the 3 vowels that are truly short: the short E, the short I and the short U as in "met," "sit" and "up."
-Though we teach "short vowels" and "long vowels," the word "short" can be deceptive that way.
-The different short A sounds and the short O sound as in cat, family and hot are sounds that take a bit of time because the jaw is quite open.
-In a word with two or more syllables, the stressed vowel is usually the only one that is a large sound, i.e. in the word "marketing," the largest vowel sound is the open A. The vowel sounds can be the most difficult to master because of the many spelling exceptions, but actually making large sounds can help you hear mistakes and improve your pronunciation overall.
+This applies to all the vowels except the 3 vowels that are truly short: the short E, the short I and the short U as in met, sit and up.
+Though we teach "short vowels" and "long vowels," the word "short" refers to the spelling, not the sound.
+Short vowels usually have one-letter spellings and long vowels usually have two-letter spellings.
+Examples are man and main or hot and boat.
+The short A sounds and the short O sound as in cat, family, father and hot are sounds that take a bit of time because the jaw is quite open.

 4. Vowel sounds need to be clear, but they are not precise.
 Unlike some languages where each sound has a distinct value, Americans are comfortable moving to a new sound in the middle of a word.
 This is a very subtle point.
 However, it may help you to move your face and make large vowel sounds.
 Generally try to create smooth, large sounds and let them flow together.
 Learn about linking vowels.